 Nicodemus and Joseph of Arimathea

-Our last look into the story of Nicodemus comes after Jesus’ crucifixion.
+Our final mention of Nicodemus comes after Jesus’ death.

 “Later, Joseph of Arimathea asked Pilate for the body of Jesus.
 Now Joseph was a disciple of Jesus, but secretly because he feared the Jews.
 With Pilate’s permission, he came and took the body away.
 He was accompanied by Nicodemus, the man who earlier had visited Jesus at night.
 Nicodemus brought a mixture of myrrh and aloes, about seventy-five pounds.
-Taking Jesus’ body, the two of them wrapped it, with the spices, in strips of linen.”
-John 19:38-40 NIV.
+Taking Jesus’ body, the two of them wrapped it, with the spices, in linen cloths.”
+John 19:38-40.

 Did Nicodemus Bury Jesus?